infor-cloud/xtendm3/docs/examples/Templates/Trigger_Template.md

 ---

 ## Description
-This document contains templates of using different APIs in a Trigger Extension.
-//This document contains diffrent templates with usage of a Trigger Extension.
+This document contains diffrent templates with usage of a Trigger Extension (with diffrent APIs).

 ### Check whether program should run